TypeStrong/fork-ts-checker-webpack-plugin/README.md

 7. If you are working in **VSCode**, you can get extensions [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur) and [TSLint Vue](https://marketplace.visualstudio.com/items?itemName=prograhammer.tslint-vue) to complete the developer workflow.

+## Credits

+This plugin was created in [Realytics](https://www.realytics.io/) in 2017.
+Thank you for supporting Open Source.

 ## License

 MIT License